scoconno/scoconno.github.io/Teaching/Examined/FreeWill/Handout1.md

 Consider a rock falling down a side of a mountain on Mars this morning.
 That rock was set in motion by some preceding event, perhaps a rover hit and dislodged it.
 Causal determinism says that the entire state of the universe this morning, including that rock falling down the mountain, was completely determined by the state of the universe at any time before this morning plus the laws governing motion, gravity, etc. This might seem far-fetched.
 But that's exactly what our scientific laws are; they determine how things will be in the future given how things are in the past.
 Suppose, then, there was a God like scientist.
 By knowing the state of the universe 1000 years ago plus all the rules governing our universe, our God-like scientist would know for certain that the rock was going to fall this morning.

-The problem is that Causal determinism seems to jar with a fairly ordinary sense of free-will.
+The problem is that Causal Determinism seems to jar with a fairly ordinary sense of free-will.

 Free Will:
 : An agent, S, freely chooses to do F at time *t1* if and only if it was S's power at time *t1* to bring either F or not F about.